virantha/bricknil/README.rst

 |image_pypi| |image_downloads| |image_license| |passing| |quality| |Coverage Status|

-Provides an easy way to connect to and program LEGO\ |reg| Bluetooth hubs (including the newer 60197 and 60198 train sets) using Python.
+This library provides an easy way to connect to and program LEGO\ |reg|
+Bluetooth hubs (including the newer 60197 and 60198 train sets) using Python on OS X and Linux.
+This work was inspired by this EuroBricks_ thread, and the NodeJS Powered-Up_ library.
+It requires modern Python (designed and tested for 3.7) and uses asynchronous event programming built on top of the Curio_ async library.

 * Free and open-source software: ASL2 license
 * Blog: http://virantha.com/category/projects/bluebrick